 In fiscal 2018, we released a residential hot water heater that can communicate with a home energy management system (HEMS), which allows users to save energy in the home.
 This hot water heater promotes the use of renewable energy and promotes the use of excess electricity that is generated from solar power in newly built zero-energy homes (ZEHs).

 In this way, new products incorporating the latest technologies have greatly improved energy saving performance compared to past products, but if energy savings can be improved even in existing equipment, energy consumption can be reduced substantially throughout the entire market with the commercialization of replacement heat source units.
 In recognition of high energy savings and the lower introduction costs and shorter construction time compared to system replacement, Daikin received the Chairman Prize of Energy Conservation Center, Japan (ECCJ) in the Energy Conservation Grand Prize for fiscal 2017.

 In November 2012, we began selling a new model of the commercial heat-pump water heating system (MEGA-Q) for large-scale facilities such as hotels and hospitals, which we first introduced in April 2009.
-Compared to combustion-type water heaters, this new model releases about 62% fewer CO2 emissions and reduces running cost by about 68%.
+Compared to gas-combustion hot water heaters, this new model releases about 60% fewer CO2 emissions and reduces running cost by about 60%.
 Facilities like hospitals and golf courses require changing volumes of hot water daily, and Daikin meets this challenge with a hybrid hot water supply system that provides hot water during base periods with MEGA-Q and that switches to boiler operation during peak periods.
 In addition to commercial applications such as these, in the near future we will come out with products for processes in factories that must respond to environmental requirements.

 Find out more in your region.